Mayank29903/demo1/README.md

 # demo1
-this is my first practice...
-author:- moon leora
+this is my first practice...\n author:- moon leora